UltraEngine/Documentation/megapoly.md

 - Geometric surface detail without cracks or holes

 MegaPoly works with most of your existing 3D models, with minimal adjustment.
 Typically, MegaPoly models will produce 1-2 orders of magnitude fewer triangles than conventional tessellation.

+This feature is still in development and should be considered experimental.